Volkswagen Group: Huge debt

-In its own financial report for 2023 Volkswagen Group estimated its long, medium and short term debt at 155,6 Billion Euros.
-It is unclear how Volkswagen group plans to pay off that massive debt considering its falling global vehicle deliveries, planned closure of at least 3 factories in Germany after it previously closed 2 factories in Russia as well as 64% drop in profit for the three months to the end of September 2024.
-German Chancellor Olaf Scholz criticized Volkswagen's plan to close factories in Germany.
+In its own financial report for 2023 Volkswagen Group estimated its long, medium and short term debt at €155,6B.
+It is unclear how Volkswagen group plans to pay off that massive debt considering its falling global vehicle deliveries, planned closure of at least three factories in Germany after it previously closed two factories in Russia as well as 64% drop in profit for the three months to the end of September 2024.
+German Chancellor Olaf Scholz criticised Volkswagen's plan to close factories in Germany.
 He proposed a European subsidy program for electric vehicles.

-Latest setback for Volkswagen came on 21 November 2024, when Swedish battery producer Northvolt filed for bankruptcy, Volkswagen previously invested 1.4 billion euros in their failed business.
+Latest setback for Volkswagen came on 21 November 2024, when Swedish battery producer Northvolt filed for bankruptcy, Volkswagen previously invested €1.4B in their failed business.
 On 27 November 2024, Volkswagen announced sale of its Xinijang factory in China partly because "demand for combustion engine vehicles is going down".

 Electrification strategy 2025

 VW Group has invested in a wide-ranging electrification strategy in Europe, North America and China, with its electric "MEB" platform.

 In 2016, Volkswagen Group announced a corporate "Strategy 2025" that focuses on electrification of its portfolio.
-The VW Group developed the Volkswagen Group MEB platform chassis that will be utilized in a range of various cars and light utility vehicles across several VW Group marques due to its flexibility and floor-mounted battery.
+The VW Group developed the Volkswagen Group MEB platform chassis that will be utilised in a range of various cars and light utility vehicles across several VW Group marques due to its flexibility and floor-mounted battery.

-As of May 2018, the VW Group has committed $48 billion in car battery supplies and plans to outfit 16 factories to build electric cars by the end of 2022.
+As of May 2018, the VW Group has committed in car battery supplies and plans to outfit 16 factories to build electric cars by the end of 2022.
 According to VW Group CEO Dr. Herbert Diess, the company will offer 25 electric models and 20 plug-in hybrids by 2020.

 Production in Xinjiang

 Volkswagen Group came under pressure for cooperating with the Chinese government in the region of Xinjiang.
-In that same region, western-funded NGOs accused the Chinese government of having committed human rights abuses against the Uyghur minority group, which included mass surveillance, incarceration, and forced labor.
+In that same region, western-funded NGOs accused the Chinese government of having committed human rights abuses against the Uyghur minority group, which included mass surveillance, incarceration, and forced labour.
 After these accusations emerged, Volkswagen responded, "We do not assume any of our employees are forced laborers."
-Süddeutsche Zeitung claimed that Volkswagen was operating a plant in Xinjiang at a loss in order to curry favor with the Chinese government to set up more lucrative plants in other parts of China, which Volkswagen denied, saying that the decision to set up the plant in 2012 was purely based on economics.
+Süddeutsche Zeitung claimed that Volkswagen was operating a plant in Xinjiang at a loss in order to curry favour with the Chinese government to set up more lucrative plants in other parts of China, which Volkswagen denied, saying that the decision to set up the plant in 2012 was purely based on economics.
 In November 2024, Volkswagen announced it would sell the plant to Shanghai Motor Vehicle Inspection Certification.